Connections on non-abelian Gerbes and their Holonomy: Foundations of the Transport Functor Formalism

-\item[(2)] the differential of $h$ has at most rank 1. \end{enumerate} \end{definition} The set of equivalence classes is denoted by $P^1X$.
+\item[(2)] the differential of $h$ has at most rank 1. \end{enumerate} The set of equivalence classes is denoted by $P^1X$.
 We remark that any path $\gamma$ is thin homotopy equivalent to any orientation-preserving reparameterization of $\gamma$.
-The composition of paths induces a well-defined associative composition on $P^1X$ for which the constant paths $\id_x$ are identities and the reversed paths $\gamma^{-1}$ are inverses.
-These are the axioms of a groupoid $\mathcal{P}_1(X)$ whose set of objects is $X$ and whose set of morphisms is $P^1X$.
-This groupoid is called the \emph{path groupoid of $X$}, see \cite{schreiber3} for a more detailed discussion.
+The composition of paths induces a well-defined associative composition on $P^1X$ for which the constant paths $\id_x$ are identities and the reversed paths $\gamma^{-1}$ are inverses; see \cite[Section 2.1]{schreiber3} for more details.